mvillafuertem/scala-1/topics/syntax/dynamic.md

 The `selectDynamic` method is not part of an object-oriented interface, though, since `Dynamic` is only a marker trait, and its precise signature may vary in a number of ways.
 It could take type parameters, or given context.
-Its parameter could be typed as `Any`, or it could be defined to take repeated arguments or default arguments, even if it is always called with just one.
+Its parameter could be typed as `Any`, or it could be defined to take repeated arguments or default arguments, even if it is always called with just one argument—the apparent member name.

 It could even be implemented as an inner object with an apply method (taking a `String`)!
-The key requirement is that the method `selectDynamic` may be called with a single `String` parameter, and this becomes apparent if we attempt to access a nonexistent member of a `Dynamic` object which is missing a suitable `selectDynamic` implementation.
+The key requirement is that the method `selectDynamic` may be called with a single `String` parameter, and this becomes clear if we attempt to access a nonexistent member of a `Dynamic` object which is missing a suitable `selectDynamic` implementation.